makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 Malina tilted her head.
 "And what?" she murmured, putting both paws to work petting over Sélène's belly and sides.

 The fox squirmed at the touches, and Malina paused.
-"Sorry, little ticklish.
+"S'okay, little ticklish.
 Am I as soft as you daydreamed?"

 The badger nodded and shifted her paws back toward Sélène's belly.
 "I think so, yeah.
 You're not pillowy soft or whatever, but your fur is way softer than mine."

 Sélène brushed her own pawpads along the backs of Malina's paws and up her forearms a ways.
-Her fur was far coarser than hers, but no less pleasant to touch.
+Her fur was far coarser than a fox's, but no less pleasant to touch.
 "You thought about that a lot, didn't you?"

 Malina nodded again, whiskers brushing against Sélène's cheek.
 "I thought about *you* a lot, dear.
-I was crushing on you for a long time, there."
+I was sweet on you for a long time, there."

 Tilting her head back, Sélène did her best to rub her cheek against Malina's, murmuring, "I'm pretty sure that went both ways."

 She languidly lifted her arms to try and loop them loosely around the badger's shoulders.
 It was a bit too much of a stretch, but she made it far enough to comfortably reach Malina's nape, which she set about combing with her claws.

-She could feel Malina shiver behind her at the touches, hear a growl and a chuff.
+She could feel Malina shiver behind her in response to the touches, hear a growl and a chuff.
 She quickly lifted her paws.
 "Sorry.
 You alright?"

 "Mmhm."
 Malina's arms tightened around Sélène, one paw slipping around the fox's waist and the other slipping up beneath her shirt, wandering perilously close to her chest.
 It was a kind grip, but a possessive one.
 "Bit of a tender spot, there."